Donald Payne (American football)

-Donald Payne (born July 12, 1994) is an American football linebacker for the Arlington Renegades of the XFL.
+Donald Payne (born July 12, 1994) is an American football linebacker for the Dallas Renegades of the United Football League (UFL).
 He played college football at Stetson and was signed by the Baltimore Ravens as an undrafted free agent in 2017 as the first player from Stetson to play in the NFL.
-He has also played for the Jacksonville Jaguars, the Washington Football Team, the Miami Dolphins and the San Francisco 49ers.
+He has also played for the Jacksonville Jaguars, Washington Football Team, Miami Dolphins, and San Francisco 49ers.

 College career

 Payne finished his college career as a three-time All-American and a three-time Pioneer Football League Defensive Player of the Year, the first PFL athlete to win the award three times during their career.
 In his first season at Stetson, Payne was named the 2013 Pioneer Football League Defensive Freshman of the Year.
 In his sophomore season, Payne led the entire NCAA with 185 total tackles on the year and at the time tied an all-time all-division NCAA record with 30 total tackles in the win over Campbell University.
 Payne recorded 538 career tackles, which is the 3rd most in Division 1 history, 14 sacks and 9 interceptions during his collegiate career.
 Donald Payne was inducted into the Stetson University Athletics Hall of Fame on October 29, 2022.